kernelorg-mirror/docs_docsko_korg/source/gitolite/transparency-log.rst

 The ``changes`` field is an array of values per each of the refs pushed during the single git-receive-pack invocation.
-The ``log`` field is the enumeration of commits from the previous ref to the new ref.
+The ``log`` field is the enumeration of commits from the previous tip to the new tip.
 If it is less than 1024KB in size, the contents will be listed in the YAML body itself.
 If larger, they will be attached as a separate file, with the name of the attached file listed instead.